antvis/G6/plugins/tool.tooltip/README.md

 ## Tooltip

-Tooltip is used to help users to get the data of detailed information.
-This plugin help developer to quickly locate tooltip position.
+Tooltip helps users to get the detailed information.
+This plugin helps developers locate tooltip position quickly.

 ## use